![]() |

 Governor William Atkinson served as best man for Longstreet, who had converted from Episcopalian to Catholic in 1877.
 "When the officiating priest, after having asked the groom the question of assent, turned to Miss Dortch to know if she would take James as her husband," a newspaper reported, "it carried the suggestion to the groom's heart that he was a boy again, paddling in the Savannah River."

-Newspapers were quick to point out the disparity in ages between the former general and the accomplished young woman, characterizing it as a "May and December" union.
+Newspapers pointed out the disparity in ages between the former general and the accomplished young woman, characterizing it as a "May and December" union.
 A Louisiana newspaper noted that although Longstreet was "a gallant and distinguished Confederate officer during the war ... his apostasy since has lost him the respect and esteem of the Southern people."
-(Few Southerners forgave Longstreet for becoming a Republican and taking a position in Grant's administration, among other "sins.")
+(Many white Southerners never forgave Longstreet for becoming a Republican and taking a position in Grant's administration, among other "sins.")

 Another publication mentioned the general's varied interests, and believed that his new bride, "a bright young woman," could help manage them.
 In addition to a large hotel in Gainesville, Longstreet owned a vineyard and winery, raised sheep and turkeys and had authored two books.
-And President William McKinley, himself a Civil War veteran, had recently called on Longstreet to head the U.S Commissioner of Railroads.
+President William McKinley, himself a Civil War veteran, had recently called on Longstreet to serve as U.S Commissioner of Railroads.

 Helen Dortch Longstreet in 1913, nine years after her husband's death.
 (The Longstreet Society) |

 At 15, she became a newspaper reporter and editor at the weekly Carnesville (Ga.)
-Tribune -- employment that was almost exclusively limited to men at the time.
-"Her early journalistic experiences were not pleasant," an account noted, "but she pluckily went forward ..."
+Tribune — employment almost exclusively limited to men at the time.
+"Her early journalistic experiences were not pleasant," an account noted, "but she pluckily went forward."
 She later became editor and publisher of the Milledgeville (Ga.)
 Daily Chronicle.

 "I had to get the legislature to change the law before I could assume office," she said of the so-called " Dortch Bill."
 "A hundred thousand women signed petition that the law be repealed so I could be appointed."